 A couplet is a pair of one-way parallel streets that carry traffic moving in opposite directions.

 Cost

-The Wasilla Main Street Rehabilitation Project is estimated to cost approximately \$40 million (including design, Right-of-Way acquisition, utility relocation, and construction), and will use Federal and State funds.
-Cost estimates will be further refined as the project design is finalized.
+The Wasilla Main Street Rehabilitation Project is estimated to cost approximately \$83 million (including design, Right-of-Way acquisition, utility relocation, and construction), and will use State and Federal funds.

 Schedule